radix007/StopNvidiaInArch/Readme.md

 - You can download the same bash script from [The arch wiki](https://wiki.archlinux.org/index.php/Hybrid_graphics#Fully_Power_Down_Discrete_GPU "arch wiki")

 ## Steps::
-- Download the bash file and then copy it to /usr/bin/
+- After cloning the files , copy the **StopNvidiaInArch.sh**  to /usr/bin/
 - Now Make this file executable
-- To Make Any file executable just do this chmod +x filename
+- To Make Any file executable just do this  **chmod +x filename** .
+In This Case :
-- COMMAND TO MAKE THIS FILE EXECUTABLE
  > chmod +x StopNvidiaInArch.sh
  - Now We have To Create and enable a systemd service
- - To Do this Just Copy The File You Have Downloaded(Name of File is StopNvidiaInArch.service) To the directory /etc/systemd/system/
+ - To Do this Just Copy The File You Have Downloaded(Name of File is **StopNvidiaInArch.service**) To the directory /etc/systemd/system/

  - Now you Just have to enable the service on startup .
 To do that just enter the following commands.
  > sudo systemctl enable StopNvidiaInArch.service